danlong005/RPGWEB/README.md

 Then exit QShell and run the following CL command
 ```
 QSYS/CRTBNDCL PGM([YOURLIB]/BUILD)
-              SRCSTMF('/downloaded/location/RPGAPI/build.clle')
+              SRCSTMF('/downloaded/location/RPGWEB/build.clle')
               DBGVIEW(*SOURCE)
 ```

 If you cannot compile CL's from the IFS on your machine, use the following command to copy the build program to a source member.
 Then use the CHGPFM command to make it a CL.
 Then compile as normal.
 ```
-CPYFRMSTMF FROMSTMF('/downloaded/location/RPGAPI/BUILD.CLLE')
+CPYFRMSTMF FROMSTMF('/downloaded/location/RPGWEB/BUILD.CLLE')
            TOMBR('/QSYS.LIB/[YOURLIB].LIB/QCLSRC.FILE/BUILD.MBR')

 CHGPFM FILE([YOURLIB]/QCLSRC) MBR(BUILD) SRCTYPE(CLLE)
 ```

-Then you can run the build script to create the RPGAPI library, and all of the programs, and include files.
+Then you can run the build script to create the RPGWEB library, and all of the programs, and include files.
 ```
 CALL [YOURLIB]/BUILD PARM('/downloaded/location')